vinaygoyal20/react-native-android-keyboard-adjust/README.md

 ### Install the package

-`npm install --save react-native-android-keyboard-adjust` `That's it, you are good to go.`
+`npm install --save react-native-android-keyboard-adjust` That's it, you are good to go.

 ## Example
 ```
-import AndroidKeyboardAdjust from 'react-native-android-keyboard-adjust';
+import AndroidKeyboardAdjust from 'react-native-android-keyboard-adjust-view';

 AndroidKeyboardAdjust.setAdjustNothing();
 AndroidKeyboardAdjust.setAdjustPan();